finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
-Together with the scope is creating the unique identifier for the given Fund.
+Together with the scope this uniquely identifies the Fund.
         ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for querying the transactions.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve transactions.
 Defaults to returning the latest version   of each transaction if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to GetValuationPointTransactions.
-        List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'   domain to decorate onto the journal entry lines.
+        List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'   domain to decorate onto the transactions.
-        String navTypeCode = "navTypeCode_example"; // String | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used.
+        String dataModelScope = "dataModelScope_example"; // String | The optional scope of a Custom Data Model to use String dataModelCode = "dataModelCode_example"; // String | The optional code of a Custom Data Model to use try {
             // uncomment the below to set overrides at the request level
-            // ValuationPointResourceListOfAccountedTransaction result = apiInstance.getValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode).execute(opts);
+            // ValuationPointResourceListOfAccountedTransaction result = apiInstance.getValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode, dataModelScope, dataModelCode).execute(opts);

-            ValuationPointResourceListOfAccountedTransaction result = apiInstance.getValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode).execute();
+            ValuationPointResourceListOfAccountedTransaction result = apiInstance.getValuationPointTransactions(scope, code, valuationPointDataQueryParameters, asAt, filter, limit, page, propertyKeys, navTypeCode, dataModelScope, dataModelCode).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {
             System.err.println("Exception when calling FundsApi#getValuationPointTransactions");